Here is a summary of some of the charities and worthwhile causes that John has been or is involved with:

 Devon Air Ambulance – Organiser of two fundraising weekends at The Millbrook Inn (September 2007) and The Cricket Inn (November 2008), which each involved a great team of volunteers.
 The weekends raised £7,500 and just under £20,000 respectively for this life-saving charity.

 Families for Children – Organiser of a fundraising evening with guest speaker Lord Julian Fellowes, the award-winning actor and writer of Downton Abbey.
-This event took place in November 2013 at the two-Michelin-star Gidleigh Park, where guests enjoyed a gourmet dinner prepared by Michael Caines MBE.
+This event took place in November 2013 at what was then the two-Michelin-star Gidleigh Park, where guests enjoyed a gourmet dinner prepared by Michael Caines MBE.
 The event raised just under £23,000.

 Humanitarian relief, Sri Lanka tsunami 2005 – Through his company Securewest International, John sent four six-man teams of former Gurkha and Indian armed forces personnel to help in Sri Lanka and raised £52,000 to support them.